itslakshyayadav/itslakshyayadav/README.md

 ## Glad to see you here! &nbsp;

-I am a Senior frontend software engineer.
+I am a Software Engineer.
 I love programming, reading, writing and speaking.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.